naa986/checkout-for-paypal/checkout-for-paypal/readme.txt

 none

 == Changelog ==

+= 1.0.3 =
+* Added the "no_shipping" parameter to disable shipping address collection.

 = 1.0.2 =
 * Added fix for a PayPal bug where specifying a different currency would trigger an error.